EU-OSHA/oira.statistics.deployment/README.md

 This calls `bin/init-metabase-instance` (see below) for all instances with the parameters specified in the corresponding buildout sections.

-After that you can log in to the metabase instances with the credentials you provided.
+After that you can log in to the metabase instances with the credentials you provided in the buildout configuration.

 ## Making changes